 Psychoanalyst Edmund Bergler (1899-1962) followed up on Freud’s discovery, writing many books and articles that elaborated clinically on the subject.
 He offered an extensive thesis on the dynamics and symptoms of what he called psychic masochism.
 My understanding of psychoanalysis is based directly on Bergler’s findings, and I was a client for many years of a Berglerian analyst.
 An overview of Bergler’s work is provided in my book, Why We Suffer: A Western Way to Understand and Let Go of Unhappiness (Amazon, 2015).
 He wrote in The Superego (Grune & Stratton, 1952), that, “At best, fifty percent of man’s psychic energy is unproductively expended in his attempts to ward off the constant avalanche of torture flowing from the superego.”
 This waste of energy, he believed, accounted for much of the world’s folly and stupidity.
 He added, “Man’s inhumanity to man is equaled only by man’s inhumanity to himself.”

 Bergler exposed the nature and dynamics of the irrationality that carries over from childhood to burden the adult psyche.
 He claimed that unconscious nonsexual masochism, experienced often as bittersweet self-pity, is essentially a psychological defense.
 The defense arises from the unconscious ego, which strives to cover up its masochistic receptivity to the self-aggression.
 The defense largely consists of a claim (made unconsciously, though with “evidence” that registers consciously) to the effect that, “As the victim of the malice of others, my suffering is legitimate.”
-For this defense to work, however, suffering associated with the “malice” of others must be endured unremittingly.
+For this defense to work, however, suffering associated with the “malice” of others must be endured unremittingly, along with the accompanying defenses such as blaming and anger.

-Other times, in continuing self-deception, the claim (defense) is rationalized in this unconscious way: “Yes, I am at fault.
+Other times, in continuing self-deception, the claim (defense) is made in this unconscious way: “Yes, I am at fault.
 I accept guilt and shame for my lapses or misconduct, though others and bad luck have failed me, too.”
-Again, one’s mind generates much “evidence” for why one’s emotional suffering is a legitimate reaction to events and situations in the external sphere.
+Again, one’s mind, reacting to the defensiveness of the unconscious ego, finds “evidence” in the external sphere for why one’s emotional suffering is a legitimate reaction to malice and injustice.
 Bergler coined the term injustice collecting to signify the degree to which neurotics use real or alleged mistreatment or neglect for masochistic purposes.
-(Sometimes neurotics do blame themselves entirely—but usually for the wrong reasons, namely for reasons that are themselves defenses covering up the deeper basic disorder.)
+(Sometimes neurotics do blame themselves rather than others—but usually for the wrong reasons, namely for reasons that are themselves defenses covering up the deeper basic disorder.)

 Young children experience an inner conflict between their wish to retain pleasant illusions of self-centeredness (megalomania) and magical powers (omnipotence) versus their growing recognition of the extent of their helplessness and dependence.
 They are biased in favor of the irrationality that supports “evidence” of their special place at the center of their world.
 According to Bergler, the unpleasantness of this conflict is mitigated through a narcissistic pretense, namely the child’s assumption that any inner sense of emotional or physical displeasure is willingly self-bestowed.
-Such displeasure, the child deduces in a primitive and instinctive manner, is what the child has decreed and therefore willingly accepts.
+Such displeasure, the child deduces in primitive reckoning, is what the child has decreed and therefore willingly accepts.
+This reinforces a masochistic instinct.

 Again, this misleading sense of reality is based on the “understanding” that the good comes from within, the bad from outside.
 This irrationality manages to corrupt the pleasure principle.
-The child’s displeasure is libidinized, thereby experienced as a pleasing triumph of narcissistic righteousness, along the lines of “What I experience is what I have wished for.”
+The child’s displeasure is libidinized, thereby experienced as a pleasing triumph of narcissistic righteousness, along these lines: “What I experience is what I have wished for.”
 This conception can later be amended by adults as, “What I feel to be true is true.”
 (This is the wellspring of QAnon absurdities.)

 There seems to be, Bergler wrote in The Superego, “a universal human tendency to accept the painful, provided narcissistic safeguards are installed.”
 We can see this, as one example, in those people who, painfully convinced they are sinners, find consolation in the “fact” they are made in God’s image.

-A young child also feels narcissistic gratification in not being powerless to the primary “violator” of that narcissism, the mother figure.
+A young child also feels narcissistic gratification in the illusion of possessing power against the primary “violator” of that narcissism, the mother figure.
 In primitive, emotional reckoning, the child claims: “She does not punish me.
 Through my actions, I make her punish me.”
-Self-punishment now merges with masochistic self-satisfaction.
+The willingness to accept punishment now merges with masochistic self-satisfaction.
 This is a highly passive “solution” to protecting one’s narcissism, one that later haunts many of us with unregulated thoughts and emotions through which we identify with the passive, weak, and victim side of inner conflict.

 In his book, The Basic Neurosis (Grune & Stratton, 1949), Bergler wrote that psychic masochism is “an insatiable unconscious craving for self-damage.”
 In his magnum opus, Principles of Self-Damage (1959), he stated in the Foreword: “Personally, I accept Freud’s concept of life and death instincts simply because it clarifies for me one of the most amazing phenomena in human beings: the ease with which aggression is turned inward.
 This ‘boomerang-tendency’ is the prerequisite to masochization of the total personality.”
 Bergler said psychic masochism is “the basic neurosis,” the title of one of his books.